 Job Outlook for Medical Billing and Coding

 Americans have greater access to healthcare now than they’ve had in the past.
 Because of this, more people are taking charge of their health by visiting the doctor.
-And by 2030, the 65 and over population will be at 70 million—double from where it is today.
+And by 2030, the 65 and over population will be at 70 million—and that number will continue to increase.